bertolinimarco/aumyr-rpg-setting/docs/en/society/README.md

 ## Backgrounds

-### Adept of the Brotherhood
+### Adept of the Council

 An enchanter usually has many options to advance in the field of arcane arts.
 He can lead an independent life or join an adventurer.
-Others decide to join the Brotherhood, to take advantage of some of the advantages.
-An Adept of the Brotherhood is often a calculating and enterprising character.
+Others decide to join the Council, to take advantage of some of the advantages.
+An Adept of the Council is often a calculating and enterprising character.
 Climbing the ranks of the oldest organization in the world is an undertaking that few can accomplish definitively.
-Many of them decide to carve out minor roles or comfort, taking advantage of the financial and social coverage offered by the Brotherhood.
+Many of them decide to carve out minor roles or comfort, taking advantage of the financial and social coverage offered by the Council.

-Once chosen by the Brotherhood, they are assigned to a region and divided according to the skills acquired during a training period at the Fivestar Palace.
-All Adepts, whether voluntary or selected in advance, enjoy certain privileges given by their rank within the Brotherhood.
+Once chosen by the Council, they are assigned to a region and divided according to the skills acquired during a training period at the Fivestar Palace.
+All Adepts, whether voluntary or selected in advance, enjoy certain privileges given by their rank within the Council.
 Through their influence within the organization, they can access libraries or private collections, know the location of secret dungeons or protected treasures, can find information about people, places or entire villages and more.
-Although they are called Adepts of the Brotherhood, their destiny is not always to spend their lives working on behalf of the Brotherhood itself.
+Although they are called Adepts of the Council, their destiny is not always to spend their lives working on behalf of the Council itself.
 Many of them choose the path of the adventurer, for various reasons: whether they want to wander the world in search of lost treasures and relics, or simply want to take advantage of some of their contacts within the organization, the path of each Adept is mysterious and full of opportunities.

 ### Adept of the Primordial Faith